 When networking requirements call for sharing the bandwidth of a point-to-point T3 circuit, additional data ports can be installed into the T3SU 300 for multiport operation.
-The T3SU 300 supports up to three port option cards (Quad DSX-1, V.35 or HSSI).
+The T3SU 300 supports up to three port option cards (Quad DSX-1, V.35, or HSSI).
 These option cards are hot swappable and can be field installed.
-See the section DTE Port Interface Card Slots on page 2-6 for more information on card installation.
-A configuration example of this application using a Quad DSX-1 card is on page 7-7.
+See the section DTE Port Interface Card Slots on page 35 for more information on card installation.
+See page 115 for a configuration example of this application using a Quad DSX-1 card.

-This application (shown in Figure 7-2) supports two subnet connections via two different routers, a video conferencing connection, and a main frame data connection.
+This application (shown in Figure 7-2 on page 111) supports two subnet connections via two different routers, a video conferencing connection, and a main frame data connection.
 The T3SU 300 supports the high speed data connection requirements of the routers (using the HSSI ports), as well as the V.35 data connection requirements of the video conferencing unit and the main frame.
 The bandwidth is split by the T3SU 300 to provide 18 Mbps for each router, 1.5 Mbps for the video conference units, and 6 Mbps for the main frames.
-See Table 7-2 for an example configuration of this application.
+See Figure 7-2 for an example configuration of this application.